Routes to Return

 This resource is aimed at giving an overview of the European museum repatriation landscape – the laws, policies, and potential approaches that can be useful to know before beginning your repatriation efforts in Europe.

-For museums wishing to enable return
+For those wishing to enable return

 Looking to make a claim from a European museum?